marigold-dev/training-dapp-shifumi/README.md

 > Note : you need to install [Android SDK](https://developer.android.com/about/versions/13/setup-sdk) or [iOS](https://developer.apple.com/documentation/xcode) stack.
 Recommendation : Easier to start with Android

-To modify the name of your app, open the `capacitor.config.json` file and change `appId` and `appName` properties
+To modify the name of your app, open the `capacitor.config.json` file and change `"appId":"dev.marigold.shifumi"` and `"appName": "Tezos Shifumi"` properties

 > Hack : to build on android, change vite.config.ts to remove global field here